 Factors to Consider

-In choosing an insurance policy, you should consider many factors, not simply the minimum stipulated by the DOS.
+In choosing an insurance policy, you should consider many factors, not simply the minimum stipulated by the Department of State.
 These considerations include:

-- Deductible Amounts.
+Deductible Amounts.
 Most insurance policies require you to pay part of your health expenses yourself (your part is called the deductible), before the company pays anything.
-Under the J regulations, the deductible cannot exceed $500 per accident or illness (many policies offer a lower, more advantageous deductible).
+Under the J regulations, the deductible cannot exceed $500 per accident or illness (many policies offer a lower deductible).

-- Pre-existing Conditions.
-Most policies will not cover health problems you had before you bought the insurance (known as pre-existing conditions).
+Pre-existing Conditions.
+Most policies will not cover health problems you had before you bought the insurance (known as pre-existing conditions) - this includes pregnancy.

 Below is a list of insurance companies that provide health insurance to J-1 visitors and their dependents.
 American University does not recommend or endorse these companies.
 Instead, we merely provide this list for your convenience.
 When selecting an insurance carrier, you should thoughtfully consider your individual and dependents’ needs for health insurance coverage, assessing whether a particular health insurance product meets those needs.
 We strongly recommend that you evaluate a number of companies to find the one that best meets your needs while fulfilling the U.S. Department of State insurance requirements.

 Please, read the policy information carefully and please ask questions before you purchase an insurance plan.